Learn to Hunt

 Note: Viewer feed does require a refresh every 5 minutes due to the utilization of cellular data.
 Thank you.

-In 2016 there were 24 Osprey nest attempts that we knew about.
-Twenty two successful
+In 2018 there were 29 Osprey nest attempts that we knew about.
+Sixteen of these nests were successful and produced 30 young which was a decrease from 2017.